You can't have your cake and eat it: Cakeism

+The expressions, which reverse the traditional proverb, refer to a wish to enjoy two desirable but incompatible alternatives, especially regarding the UK’s approach to Brexit negotiations and subsequent deliberations.
+It developed after comments made by the then UK foreign secretary Boris Johnson in 2016, that "I've never been an Outer".
+"My policy on cake is pro having it and pro eating it."
+Subsequently, as prime minister, he described the UK's post-Brexit trade deal as a "cakeist treaty".
+The neologisms have since become objects of derision and have led to sarcastic re-reversals.

+"Cakeism" has also been used to describe inconsistent positions held by the Scottish National Party, for example, arguing for a low-tax, high-public spending economy in an independent Scotland, or seeking to retain relationships with the UK that would be incompatible with its aspiration for European Union membership.

 Logicality

 The proverb, while commonly used, is at times questioned by people who feel the expression to be illogical or incorrect.
 As comedian Billy Connolly once put it: "What good is [having] a cake if you can't eat it?"
-According to Paul Brians, Professor of English at Washington State University, the confusion about the idiom stems from the verb to have, which can refer to possessing, but also to eating, e.g. "Let's have breakfast" or "I'm having a sandwich".
-Brians argues that "You can't eat your cake and have it too" is a more logical variant than "You can't have your cake and eat it too", because the verb-order of "eat-have" makes more sense: once you've eaten your cake, you don't have it anymore.
+According to Paul Brians, Professor of English at Washington State University, the idiom confuses many people because the verb to have, can refer to possessing, but also to eating, e.g. "Let's have breakfast" or "I'm having a sandwich".
+Brians also argues that "You can't eat your cake and have it too" is a more logical variant than "You can't have your cake and eat it too", because the verb-order of "eat-have" makes more sense: once you've eaten your cake, you don't have it anymore.

 Ben Zimmer, writing for the Language Log of the University of Pennsylvania, states that the interpretation of the two variants relies on the assumption of either sequentiality or simultaneity.
 If one believes the phrase to imply sequentiality, then the "eat-have" variant could be seen as a more logical form: you cannot eat your cake and then (still) have it, but you actually can have your cake and then eat it.
-The former phrase would demonstrate an impossibility better, while the latter phrase is more of a statement of fact, arguably making it less suitable as an idiomatic proverb.
+Thus, "can't eat and (then) have" would be a correct statement, "can't have and (then) eat" would be an incorrect statement.
 However, if one believes the "and" conjoining the verbs to imply simultaneity of action rather than sequentiality of action, then both versions are usable as an idiom, because "cake-eating and cake-having are mutually exclusive activities, regardless of the syntactic ordering", Zimmer writes.